-It’s popular among low-carb enthusiasts and those who have a gluten intolerance.
+It’s popular among low carb enthusiasts and those who have gluten-related disorders.

-In addition to its impressive nutrition profile, coconut flour may offer several benefits.
-These include promoting blood sugar stability, better digestion, heart health, and even weight loss.
+In addition to its impressive nutrition profile, coconut flour may offer several benefits when enjoyed as part of a healthy diet.
+These include improvements in blood sugar stability, digestion, and heart health.

-This article examines coconut flour, including its nutrition, benefits, and how it compares to similar products.
+This article examines coconut flour, including its nutrition, its benefits, and how it compares with similar products.

 Coconut flour is made from coconut flesh that has been dried and ground.

 During manufacturing, coconuts are first cracked open and drained of liquid.
 The coconut meat is then scraped out, rinsed, grated, and strained to separate the solids from the milk.
-This product is baked at a low temperature until dry before being ground into flour.
+The solids are then baked at a low temperature until dry before being ground into flour.

-The resulting white powder looks and feels similar to flours made from grains like wheat and is very mild in taste.
+The resulting white powder looks and feels similar to flour made from grains such as wheat.
+Its flavor is mild.

-Coconut flour is made from dried and ground coconut flesh.
-Mild in taste, its texture is similar to other flours.
+Coconut flour is made from dried, ground coconut flesh.
+It has a mild taste and a texture similar to wheat flour.